louadi/DIGGER/docs/README.md

 # Isoform-level analysis

-The isoform-level analysis investigates the difference in interactions between isoforms.
+The isoform-level analysis investigates the difference in interactions between isoforms or the consequences of isoform switch.
 In the documentation, we will use an example of BAG1 and NCK2 genes from the DIGGER publication.
 <p align="center">
 </p>